Holistic Weight Loss: A Gentle Mind-Body Approach

 How This Approach Moves Beyond Diet Culture

 Diet culture relies on urgency, shame, and external control.
-Holistic weight loss relies on patience, awareness, and internal authority.

-A direct comparison is offered in
+A deeper comparison between these two models is explored in

 Weight Wisdom vs Diet Culture: A Holistic Comparison